New technology trends help improve loading dock safety equipment

 - Manage safety events flagged by the Safety Assessment Tool to identify trends and patterns, supporting training or behavioral corrective actions

-It’s also possible to integrate dock and yard management software, like Dok-Vu, for an even closer look at the safety of your loading dock operations.
-Dok-Vu introduces better communication tools like:
+It’s also possible to integrate logistics management, like our Dock Management Software, for an even closer look at the safety of your loading dock operations.
+Dock Management Software introduces better communication tools like:

 - Loading dock scheduling and activity dashboards